007hacky007/spotiGet/README.md

-## SpotiDL
+## SpotiGet

-SpotiDL is very simple set of PHP classes written in order to get data and use Spotify API.
+SpotiGet is very simple set of PHP classes written in order to get data and use Spotify API.
 While I know there are at least already two existing Spotify PHP API solutions, I missed one simple, say "vanilla", solution which would not require stuff like composer.